ucldc/ucldc-docs/docs/dams/bulk-import.md

 <li>Select your files from your Desktop or open Folder window, either as a group, or one at a time, and drag and drop them into the drop zone next to the 'Files' label. </li>
 </ol>

 <div class="note"><p>If you drag and drop more than three files, the first three will appear immediately in the drop zone, but the remaining files will appear one-by-one only after all prior files have been uploaded successfully.
-Even though a file may be successfully uploaded in the importer, you still have to press the 'Import' button at the bottom of the form **_before your Shibboleth session times out_** to successfully import an object.
+Even though a file may be successfully uploaded in the importer, you still have to press the 'Import' button at the bottom of the form <b><i>before your Shibboleth session times out</i></b> to successfully import an object.
 For all of the above reasons, we generally suggest you use the importer for small batches of files.</p></div>

 <ol start="7"> <li>In the 'Title' field, type 'bulk-import'.</li></ol>